Protect forest now

 Bears

-There is still a healthy grizzly population in the west coast rainforest. grizzly population.
-When there is plenty to eat, a mother gives birth to 3-4 cubs in a year. born in a year.
-They feed mainly on the vegetation of the the extensive estuaries and in the fall on salmon. salmon in the fall.
-During hibernation, the root cavities of old trees are of old trees are popular.
+There is still a healthy grizzly population in the west coast rainforest.
+When there is plenty to eat, a mother can give birth to 3-4 cubs in a year.
+They feed mainly on vegetation in estuaries and in the fall on salmon.
+During hibernation, the root cavities of old trees are a common shelter for them.

-The king of the skies can reach a wingspan of up to reach up to 3m.
-Bald eagles and countless waterfowl also look forward to the bears' "salmon leftovers" from the bears.
+The king of the skies have a wingspan of up to 2.5 meters.
+Bald eagles, and countless waterfowl, look forward to the "salmon leftovers" from the bears.

-The wolves in the Canadian rainforest eat salmon like the grizzlies eat salmon and prove to be quite skillful fish catchers.
-Wolves live with ravens in an interesting interesting symbiosis when it comes to foraging together. foraging together.
-Even if you can hear their howling coastal wolves are extremely shy, which makes you lucky enough to catch one of these rare animals. animals.
+The wolves in Canada's rainforests, like the grizzlies, eat salmon and prove to be quite skilled fish catchers.
+Wolves have an interesting symbiosis with ravens when it comes to foraging for food.
+Although their howls can be heard, coastal wolves are extremely shy, making it a rare and fortunate event to spot one of these elusive creatures.

 Trees